nattadasu/FileBot/README.md

 > [!IMPORTANT]
 >
-> This script only have been tested with The Movie DB (TMDB) as data source.
+> This script has only been tested with The Movie DB (TMDB) as data source.

 ```groovy
 @FileBot/_tv.groovy